truongle1110/truongle1110.github.io/_posts/2025-02-28-lazer-game-latin-dance-farewell-bro.md

 <div style="text-align: center;">
     <img src="/images/lazer-game-latin-dance-farewell-bro/game2.jpg" alt="Centered Resized Image" width="500" />
 </div>
-My name is Metamorph, it's super cool by the way.
+Before playing, I was confident that I will be one of the top players due to my shooting skill in the military course from undergrad and honed through PUBG Mobile.
+Futhermore, my name is Metamorph, it's super cool by the way.
+## Latin dance